 [email protected] | +32 (2) 235 2272

-Hanne Beirens is Associate Director of the Migration Policy Institute Europe, and serves as its Acting Director during the absence of Elizabeth Collett.
+Hanne Beirens is Associate Director of the Migration Policy Institute Europe, and is presently serving as its Acting Director.
 She specializes in European Union policies related to asylum and migration, human trafficking, and youth.

 Prior to joining MPI, Dr. Beirens worked as a Lead Managing Consultant for ICF Consulting, where she focused on impact assessments, feasibility studies, and evaluations for the European Commission, with a particular focus on EU asylum and migration policy, as well as developing products within the European Migration Network (EMN), including pan-European studies and the EMN annual report.
 Topics covered include reception facilities for asylum seekers, unaccompanied children, and non-EU harmonized protection statuses.

 Earlier, Dr. Beirens worked as a Research Fellow at the Institute for Applied Social Studies of the University of Birmingham, evaluating services, organizations, and community-based initiatives pursuing the integration of asylum seekers, refugees, and third-country nationals.
 She also has worked for the United Nations High Commissioner for Refugees (UNHCR) and as an independent consultant for the International Labor Organization (ILO), and the Quaker United Nations Office (QUNO).

 She holds a master's degree in race and ethnic relations (with distinction) and a PhD degree in sociology and ethnic relations on the participation of minors in armed conflict, both from the University of Warwick (UK).